gvwilson/thirdbit/_posts/2006/2006-08-07-naive-sqlite-question.md

 date: 2006-08-07 12:42:38
 year: 2006
 ---
-The best thing about writing <a href="http://www.third-bit.com/reading.html#wilson-data-crunching"><cite>Data Crunching</cite></a> wasn't that it let me work out some ideas for material that's now in the <a href="http://www.swc.scipy.org">Software Carpentry</a> course (although that was nice).
+The best thing about writing <cite>Data Crunching</cite> wasn't that it let me work out some ideas for material that's now in the Software Carpentry course (although that was nice).
 The best part was that it forced me to finally learn a little SQL.
 For reasons I've now forgotten, I developed a dislike for databases when I was an undergrad.
 As a result, I was one of the few developers I knew who couldn't do anything more than "select * from table".

 But I still don't know very much, which is why I'm asking for help.
 I've inherited an <a href="http://www.sqlite.org">SQLite</a> database showing who's been involved in projects of various kinds.
 One of the tables looks like this:
 <table border="1">